 Payment Service Provider (PSP): A Payment Service Provider can be any of the following when carrying out payment services: authorised payment institutions; small payment institutions; registered account information service providers; EEA authorised payment institutions; EEA registered account information service providers; electronic money institutions; credit institutions; the Post Office Limited; the Bank of England; the European Central Bank; and the national central banks of EEA States (other than when acting in their capacity as a monetary authority or carrying out other functions of a public nature); government departments and local authorities (other than when carrying out public functions) and agents of Payment Service Providers and excluded providers.

-Payment Service User(s) (PSU): Customers, either individuals or corporate entities, who have one or more bank accounts.
+Payment Service User(s) (PSU): A person when making use of a payment service in the capacity of payer, payee, or both.